York: Religion

-York has multiple churches, most present churches in York are from the medieval period.
+There are 33 active Anglican churches in York.
+It is the northern province's administrative centre, home to the Archbishop of York and the province's Mother Church (York Minster).
 St William's College behind the Minster, and Bedern Hall, off Goodramgate, are former dwelling places of the canons of the York Minster.

-There are 33 active Anglican churches in York, which is home to the Archbishop of York and York Minster, the Mother Church and administrative centre of the northern province of the Church of England and the Diocese of York.

-York is in the Roman Catholic Diocese of Middlesbrough, has eight Roman Catholic churches and a number of different Catholic religious orders.

-Leaders of different Christian denominations work together across the city, forming a network of churches known as One Voice York.
-Other Christian denominations active in York include the Religious Society of Friends who have three meeting houses, Methodists (the York Circuit of The Methodist Church York and Hull District), and Unitarians.
+York, in the Roman Catholic Diocese of Middlesbrough, has eight churches and a number of different Catholic religious orders.
+Other Christian denominations active in York include the Religious Society of Friends who have three meeting houses, Methodists, and Unitarians.
 St Columba's United Reformed Church in Priory Street, originally built for the Presbyterians, dates from 1879.

+Percentages in York following non-Christian religion were below England's national average, in the 2011 census.
 York's only Mosque is located in the Layerthorpe area, and the city also has a UK Islamic Mission centre.
 Various Buddhist traditions are represented in the city and around York.
 There is also an active Jewish community.